swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 you couldn't depend on any package that had a semantic version dependency on JavaScriptKit in upstream Swift toolchains.
 That meant that libraries like [Tokamak](https://tokamak.dev) could not be built for macOS or Linux.
-And while the WebAssembly DOM renderer in Tokamak is the most useful module right now, this prevented us from working static HTML rendering in Tokamak on macOS and Linux.
+And while the WebAssembly DOM renderer in Tokamak is the most useful module right now, this prevented static HTML rendering from working on macOS and Linux.

 Another issue we had with JavaScriptKit is [the naming of `JSValueConstructible` and